Remedies

 "Low serum SHBG levels are considered a biomarker of metabolic abnormalities and are associated with insulin resistance (IR)... and abnormal glucose and lipid metabolism in PCOS patients."

-A 2022 review of the literature finds nettle may produce a balancing effect on these particular hormones:
+A 2022 review of the literature finds nettle may produce a balancing effect on testosterone.

 9. Licorice root tea